olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Team_Effort_Log.md

 -   [This story](https://cseejira.essex.ac.uk/browse/A293011-153) involves the context of the report.
 It mainly deals with the health & safety, legal and ethical concerns involving the project.
 This task was successfully completed using contibutions from myself and Harsh Patel.

+### Sprint 7 (Week 24 & 25)

+-   [This story](https://cseejira.essex.ac.uk/browse/A293011-177) was created to complete the markdown document product implementation section of the report.

+-   [This story](https://cseejira.essex.ac.uk/browse/A293011-147) was created for every member to each record their section of the final video presentation, which will be recorded as a whole during a zoom meeting.

+-   [This story](https://cseejira.essex.ac.uk/browse/A293011-176) was created for the completion of the team effort log markdown document.
+This is a task for every member, highlighting their contribution towards the final project.

 ## Hamad Almarri